rsdoiel/antenna/columns.md

 ## New Way to Track Covertly Android Users

-date: 2025-06-09, updated: 2025-06-08, from: Bruce Schneier blog
+date: 2025-06-09, updated: 2025-06-12, from: Bruce Schneier blog

 <p>Researchers have <a href="https://localmess.github.io/">discovered</a> a new way to covertly track Android users.
 Both Meta and Yandex were using it, but have suddenly stopped now that they have been caught.</p>
 <p>The <a href="https://arstechnica.com/security/2025/06/meta-and-yandex-are-de-anonymizing-android-users-web-browsing-identifiers/">details</a> are interesting, and worth reading in detail:</p>
-<blockquote><p>&#62;Tracking code that Meta and Russia-based Yandex embed into millions of websites is de-anonymizing visitors by abusing legitimate Internet protocols, causing Chrome and other browsers to surreptitiously send unique identifiers to native apps installed on a device, <a href="https://localmess.github.io/">researchers have discovered</a>.
+<blockquote><p>Tracking code that Meta and Russia-based Yandex embed into millions of websites is de-anonymizing visitors by abusing legitimate Internet protocols, causing Chrome and other browsers to surreptitiously send unique identifiers to native apps installed on a device, <a href="https://localmess.github.io/">researchers have discovered</a>.
 Google says it&#8217;s investigating the abuse, which allows Meta and Yandex to convert ephemeral web identifiers into persistent mobile app user identities...</p></blockquote>

 <br>